 Explore Perthshire's culinary delights

 Recently awarded 'Scotland's Food Town of the Year' by the Scottish Food Awards & Academy, it's no wonder that people keep coming back to sample some of Perthshire's culinary delights.
 From learning to cook authentic dishes from scratch, to whisky and chocolate tastings, there are a whole array of foodie experiences to whet your appetite.

 Andrew Fairlie, Gleneagles Hotel, Perthshire

-Enjoy a fine dining experience like no other at Scotland's only two Michelin-starred restaurant.
+When it reopens its doors again in 2021, enjoy a fine dining experience like no other at Scotland's only two Michelin-starred restaurant.
 Tucked away behind a discreet private entrance at Gleneagles Hotel, soak up the beautiful and tranquil atmosphere while enjoying the very best in French and Scottish cuisine.
 Taste one of the Chef's favourites or why not try the smoked lobster?
 It's one of the restaurant's most famous signature dishes with its intense smokiness coming from a five-hour infusion served over whisky barrel chips.

 Dine out at some of the capital's best Michelin-Star Restaurants

 Renowned for its thriving food scene and home to four one-star Michelin restaurants, Edinburgh truly gives visitors a real flavour when it comes to food and drink experiences.
 Whether you are looking to try something new or try a traditional Scottish dish with a twist, Edinburgh has got you covered.